disanv03/ruby_chess_game/README.md

 This project is a great opportunity to discover the challenges involved in creating a chess program.
 That nicely points out why designing and thinking ahead about the structure is beneficial in programming.

-Commits are made succinct on purpose to track the step-by-step evolution of the program.
+Commits are made succinct on purpose to track the step-by-step evolution.

 This project is currenlty under development.
 Comments and suggestions are welcome.